Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    python setup.py build_rust --release --inplace

-after your run pip and that will rebuild the binary in release mode.
+after you run pip and that will rebuild the binary in release mode.

 You can then run the code examples after installing Terra.
-You can run the example with the following command.
+You can run an example script with the following command.

 .. code:: sh